Paperlate

-"Paperlate" is a song by the British rock band Genesis from their second of two EPs.
+"Paperlate" is a song by the English rock band Genesis from their second of two EPs.
 The EP, titled 3×3 (for it featured three tracks and the band comprised three musicians), peaked at No. 10 on the UK Singles Chart in mid-1982.
 The success of the EP led to an appearance on Top of the Pops.
-In the U.S. and Europe, "Paperlate" was released as a standard single, backed by "You Might Recall".
+In the U.S. and Europe outside the UK, "Paperlate" was released as a standard single, backed by "You Might Recall".
 It was also featured on the U.S. version of the band's Three Sides Live album, of which all three tracks from the 3×3 EP are included on side four.

 History

 The title came from a line in the 1973 Genesis song "Dancing with the Moonlit Knight" ("Paper late, cried a voice in the crowd"), which Genesis rehearsed at a soundcheck, leading to the conception of the song.
 "Paperlate" is one of two Genesis songs that features the Earth, Wind & Fire horn section, the other being "No Reply at All", also from the Abacab sessions.
 Phil Collins has often hired the group for other projects, including his debut solo album, Face Value.
 A music video was also created, utilising the band's 27 May 1982 appearance on Top of the Pops.